 Tip To create an open-ended event with no specific end time, click Specify End, and then set the end time to match the start time.

 Use this field to provide a link to a website that contains additional information about your event.
 Be sure to type the full URL including the http.
 For example, type http://www.google.com instead of google.com.

 The link appears in event details that open when calendar visitors click the event title.

-The Notes field is your opportunity to provide additional information about your event.
+The Description field is your opportunity to provide additional information about your event.
 Notes appear either on the website calendar itself or in the event details that calendar vistors see when they click the event title.

 While it's important to provide the key event information visitors need, it's also important to present that information as concisely as possible.